debsaintvil/blackwomencode/index.md

 7:25 - 7:55 - Virtual co-working - Members announce aim for the co-working time\
 7:55 - 8:00 - Update on whether goal was completed; Meeting closes

+##The evening's meeting will be canceled if there is no attendance by 7:15PM Eastern